-Studies on the economic impact of past pandemics have indicated that there are three main channels through which pandemics affect economic activity: (1) increased mortality, (2) illness and absenteeism, and (3) avoidance behavior to reduce infection.
+Studies on the economic impact of past pandemics have indicated that there are three main channels through which pandemics affect economic activity13: (1) increased mortality, (2) illness and absenteeism, and (3) avoidance behavior to reduce infection.
 These shocks reduce the size of the labor force, aggregate productivity and aggregate demand.
 Consistent with those observations, the economy has experienced sudden, large, and simultaneous shocks to both supply and demand since the COVID-19 outbreak in the United States.
 On the supply side, many businesses were shuttered by social distancing measures that were put in place or voluntarily adopted by businesses to stop the spread of the virus and "flatten the curve."
 Those that remained open faced supply disruptions that prevented them from operating normally.
 On the demand side, many consumers faced stay-at-home orders or voluntarily limited their economic activity to reduce the risk of contracting the disease.
 Consumers also changed the composition of their demand; for example, they replaced restaurant meals with home-cooked meals and increased their demand for cleaning supplies.

 High-frequency indicators that proxy for demand across various economic activities show the downturn began in early March, in some cases before statewide social distancing measures were implemented, and reached its trough at the end of April.
-Daily credit card spending started plunging in mid-March, bottomed out at a -30 percent year-over-year growth rate at the end of March, and since recovered to slightly above
+Daily credit card spending started plunging in mid-March, bottomed out at a -30 percent year-over-year growth rate at the end of March, and has since recovered to slightly

-&lt;sup>13 Jonas (2013); Kilbourne (2006); Burns (2006); Verikios (2011); Sidorenko and McKibbin (2006); CEA (2019); McKibbin (2009).
+13 Jonas (2013); Kilbourne (2006); Burns (2006); Verikios (2011); Sidorenko and McKibbin (2006); CEA (2019); McKibbin (2009).

-&lt;sup>14 For example, on March 11 (before President Trump's announcement of COVID-19 as a national emergency), the NBA had already suspended games indefinitely.
+14 For example, on March 11 (before President Trump's announcement of COVID-19 as a national emergency), the NBA had already suspended games indefinitely.
 The following day, the MLB delayed the start of their season, NHL suspended games, and March Madness was cancelled.

-&lt;sup>15 Baqaee and Farhi (2020) model the distinct shocks to supply and demand and study how the combination of supply and demand shocks explains the data.
+15 Baqaee and Farhi (2020) model the distinct shocks to supply and demand and study how the combination of supply and demand shocks explains the data.
 They argue that without the negative shock to aggregate demand, the United States could have experienced stagflation, or a combination of rising unemployment and rising prices.
 Instead, the negative shock to aggregate demand has limited inflation.

-zero percent growth in June (see Figure 2).
-Daily traffic congestion (Figure 3) and seated diners (Figure 4) across all States had already dropped over 20 percent compared with the same time a year before when restaurants were limited and shelter-in-place orders extended, and had begun to recover in late April.
-However, recent surges in cases has led seated diners to plateau at about 60 percent below 2019 levels nationwide.
-Similarly, weekly hotel occupancy had dropped 56 percent year-over-year in the week these measures began, and has continued to recover since mid-April (see Figure 5).
+above zero percent growth in October (see Figure 2).
+Seated diners (Figure 3) across all States had already dropped over 20 percent compared with the same time a year before when restaurants were limited and shelter-in-place orders extended, and had begun to recover in late April.
+As of October, seated diners have recovered to 40 percent below 2019 levels nationwide.
+Similarly, weekly hotel occupancy had dropped 56 percent year-over-year in the week these measures began, and has improved to a 30 percent year-over-year decline in early October (see Figure 4).